 See your eye doctor if:

-- You notice changes in your central vision
+- You notice changes, such as distortion or blind spots, in your central vision.

-- Your ability to see colors and fine detail becomes impaired
+- You lose the ability to see fine detail.

-These changes may be the first indication of macular degeneration, particularly if you're over age 60.
+These changes may be the first sign of macular degeneration, particularly if you're over age 60.

 Parts of the eye

-Located at the back of your eye in the center of your retina, a healthy macula allows for normal central vision acuity.
+The macula is located at the back of the eye in the center of the retina.
+A healthy macula allows for clear central vision.
 The macula is made up of densely packed light-sensitive cells called cones and rods.
-Cones are responsible for color vision, and rods enable you to see shades of gray.
+Cones give the eye color vision, and rods let the eye see shades of gray.

 No one knows exactly what causes dry macular degeneration.
-But research indicates it may be affected by a combination of heredity and environmental factors, including smoking, obesity and diet.
+Research indicates that it may be a combination of family genes and environmental factors, including smoking, obesity and diet.

 The condition develops as the eye ages.
-Dry macular degeneration affects the macula — an area of the retina that's responsible for clear vision in your direct line of sight.
-Over time, tissue in your macula may thin and lose cells responsible for vision.
+Dry macular degeneration affects the macula.
+The macula is the area of the retina that's responsible for clear vision in the direct line of sight.
+Over time, tissue in the macula may thin and lose cells responsible for vision.